SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * Easier to test, and
 * Easier to change.

-### Example: a full-featured CRUD application in just TODO lines of code
+### Example: a full-featured CRUD application

-To whet your appetite, here are some examples with [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) implementation in Agile Toolkit.
-This example is designed to show you the Agility of the UI.

-Lets start with a simple and basic built-in CRUD component.
+To demonstrate the agility of the Agile Toolkit approach, here's how you'd build a fully AJAXed [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application.
+Let's start with the built-in CRUD component:

 ```
 $crud=$this->add('CRUD');
 $crud->setModel('Book');
 ```

+In Agile Toolkit, CRUD is just another component: there are many powerful and flexible features built-in, and it's easy to extend and customize.
+So how do we work with it?

-You might not be impressed as CRUDs are a standard features in many frameworks.
-However this is as far as they go.
-For Agile Toolkit, CRUD is just another component.
-First, let's enhance UI a little.
-CRUD is composite view relying on Grid, Form and Button views.
-We can interact with those views directly:
+First, let's enhance the UI a little.
+CRUD is a composite View relying on Grid, Form and Button Views.
+We can interact with those subcomponents directly:

 ```
 $crud=$this->add('CRUD');